Slugging percentage

 Unlike batting average, slugging percentage gives more weight to extra-base hits such as doubles and home runs, relative to singles.
 Batters who excel at getting extra-base hits are sometimes referred to as sluggers.
 Plate appearances resulting in walks, hit-by-pitches, catcher's interference, and sacrifice bunts or flies are specifically excluded from this calculation, as such an appearance is not counted as an at-bat (these are not factored into batting average either).

 The name is a misnomer, as the statistic is not a percentage but an average of how many bases a player achieves per at bat.
 It is a scale of measure whose computed value is a number from 0 to 4.
-A Major League Baseball player's slugging percentage is almost always less than 1 because a majority of at bats result in either 0 or 1 base.
+A Major League Baseball player's slugging percentage is almost always less than 1.
 The stat awards a double twice the value of a single, a triple three times the value, and a home run four times.
 The slugging percentage would have to be divided by 4 to actually be a percentage (of bases achieved per at bat out of total bases possible).
 As a result, it is occasionally called slugging average, or simply slugging, instead.

 A slugging percentage is usually expressed as a decimal to three decimal places and is generally spoken as if multiplied by 1000.
 For example, a slugging percentage of .589 would be spoken as "five eighty-nine."
 The slugging percentage can also be applied as an evaluative tool for pitchers.
 This is not as common but is referred to as "slugging-percentage against".